-Fresh basil and dried basil are two forms of the same herb but that does not mean that you can use both of them in the same ways.
-Making the right decisions with these herbs requires that you know how each of them works.
-If you are trying to decide between them or are just trying to educate yourself on culinary herbs, read the SPICEography Showdown below.
+Fresh basil and dried basil are two forms of the same herb, but that does not mean that you can use both of them in the same ways.
+Making the right decisions with these ingredients requires that you know how each of them works.
+How do they differ in flavor?
+Uses?
+Let’s compare the two to help you make the best decisions for your cooking.

 What is the difference between dried basil and fresh basil?